-- Effective April 12, 2010, the Company, through its wholly-owned subsidiary Nufern, purchased the Electro Optics fiber optic gyroscope coil winding business of Optelecom-NKF, Inc. This purchase resulted in additional goodwill of \$0.3 million. - Effective October 15, 2010, the Company acquired 100% of the common stock of LASAG AG, Thun (Switzerland) ("LASAG"), through its wholly-owned subsidiary RSTE.
+• Effective October 15, 2010, the Company acquired 100% of the common stock of LASAG AG, Thun (Switzerland) ("LASAG"), through its wholly-owned subsidiary RSTE.
 Additionally, the Company acquired the LASAG sales and service operations in Germany, Italy, Japan, and the United States.
 LASAG is one of the original laser companies with more than 30 years of experience in the development and manufacturing of industrial solid-state lasers.
 LASAG markets and sells its laser products for fine cutting, spot welding, drilling, and scribing applications to the medical device, automotive, electronic, and aerospace industries.
 In addition, LASAG has special expertise in high-precision drilling and laser processing heads.
 This purchase resulted in goodwill of \$1.6 million and other intangibles, net of \$2.3 million.

 - Effective August 24, 2011, the Company formed ROFIN BAASEL Laser India Pvt.
-Ltd. in Mumbai (India) as a wholly-owned subsidiary through its wholly-owned subsidiaries Rofin-Sinar Laser GmbH (99%) and Rofin-Baasel Lasertech GmbH & Co KG (1%).
-It started its operations in October 2011 and is responsible for sales and service of ROFIN laser products in India. - On each of October 26, 2011, and March 12, 2012, the Company purchased an additional 5% of the share capital of m2k-laser GmbH through Rofin-Sinar Laser GmbH under an option agreement between the Company and the minority shareholders of m2k-laser GmbH.
+Ltd. in Mumbai (India) as a wholly-owned subsidiary through its wholly-owned subsidiaries ROFIN-SINAR Laser GmbH (99%) and ROFIN-BAASEL Lasertech GmbH & Co KG (1%).
+It started its operations in October 2011 and is responsible for sales and service of ROFIN laser products in India. - On each of October 26, 2011, and March 12, 2012, the Company purchased an additional 5% of the share capital of m2k-laser GmbH through ROFIN-SINAR Laser GmbH under an option agreement between the Company and the minority shareholders of m2k-laser GmbH.
 As a result of those share purchases, the Company currently holds 90% of the share capital of m2k-laser GmbH. - Effective March 28, 2007, the Company acquired 100% of the common stock of Corelase Oy, Tampere (Finland).
 Corelase Oy has considerable experience in semiconductors, optics, and fiber technology.
-Its product lines include ultra short pulse, mode-locked fiber laser systems, fiber laser modules, and other components.
+Its product lines include ultrashort pulse, mode-locked fiber laser systems, fiber laser modules, and other components.
 The terms of the purchase included payment of a deferred purchase price based on Corelase Oy achieving certain financial targets.
 On December 14, 2011, the Company finalized and paid the deferred purchase price.
 This payment resulted in additional goodwill of \$13.4 million. - Effective September 29, 2011, the Company received the remaining 15% of the share capital of H2B Photonics GmbH through a transfer of shares and now holds 100% of the share capital.
-In May 2012, the Company merged its wholly-owned subsidiary PMB Elektronik GmbH with H2B and named the new formed subsidiary PMB Elektronik GmbH.
+In May 2012, the Company merged its wholly-owned subsidiary PMB Elektronik GmbH with H2B and named the new formed subsidiary PMB Elektronik GmbH. - Effective December 20, 2012, the Company acquired the remaining 20% of the common stock of ROFIN-BAASEL China Co., Ltd. through its wholly-owned subsidiary RSL.
+The Company currently holds 100% of the share capital of ROFIN-BAASEL China Co., Ltd. - Effective January 8, 2013, the Company acquired the remaining 20% of the common stock of Nanjing Eastern Technologies Company, Ltd. The Company currently holds 100% of the share capital of Nanjing Eastern Technologies Company, Ltd.